vanHeemstraSystems/home-assistant-with-cast-all-the-things/README.md

 home-assistant-with-cast-all-the-things
 # Home Assistant with Cast All The Things (C.A.T.T.)

-Based on "ABC" at https://www.welcometothefuture.one/videos/catt-and-home-assistant
+Based on "Using Google Displays and Home Assistant with C.A.T.T.
+(Cast All The Things)" at https://www.welcometothefuture.one/videos/catt-and-home-assistant

 ## 100 - Introduction